 You draw an essence-capturing magic circle or seal and designate a single creature type.

-If a creature from the type you designated is reduced to 0 hit points within 10 feet of the seal (or any surface you inscribe it upon), they must succeed on a Spirit saving throw or else have its essence absorbed.
-The creature must have a Challenge equal to or less than double the spell level.
+If a creature from the type you designated is reduced to 0 hit points within 10 feet of the seal (or any surface you inscribe it upon), they must succeed on a Spirit saving throw or else have its essence absorbed into the seal.
+If the creature’s Challenge Rating (or level) is greater than double the spell level, they automatically succeed on their saving throw.

-If a creature’s essence is absorbed, it cannot be revived or resurrected, and any creature attempting such effects must succeed on an contested spell attack roll against your spell attack bonus.
-On a success of two out of three attempts, the essence is released and the target can be revived or resurrected.
-On a failed attempt, the caster can no longer attempt to contest control again.
-An immortal creature or a creature that can reform from death (such as demons, liches, or ghosts) that are sealed cannot reform until the seal is broken.
+Sealed Beings.
+A being that fails its saving throw has its essence absorbed into the seal.
+It cannot be revived or resurrected so long as it is trapped, and any creature attempting such effects must succeed on a contested spell attack roll against you.
+At a successful contested roll, the seal is weakened but not undone.
+At two successful rolls, the seal is broken and the essence is released.
+Upon failing two contested rolls (not necessarily consecutive), the singular caster can no longer attempt to undo that particular seal.
+An immortal creature or a creature that can reform from death (such as demons, liches, or ghosts) that are sealed similarly cannot reform until the seal is broken.

-The focus crystal can be destroyed to release the creature’s essence (as an item with hit points equal to 10 times the spell’s level).
+Focus.
+If the focus crystal is destroyed, the creature’s essence is released.
+The focus acts as an item with hit points equal to 10 times the spell’s level, and a damage threshold equal to 5.
 The exorcism spell deals double damage to focus crystals, but only to release the creature imprisoned.
 Depending on the creature type, the focus crystal has different names.

 Soul Gem.
 This focus crystal holds the essence of a humanoid, giant, beast, fey, monstrosity, plant, or dragon.
-This can fuel necromancy engines.
+Soul gems can fuel all soul engines.

 Elemental Gem.
 This focus crystal holds the essence of an elemental.
-This can fuel elemental engines.
+This can fuel soul engines that are associated with the elemental’s same element.

 Quintessence.
 This focus crystal holds the essence of an aberration, fiend, celestial, or undead.
-Quintessence can be consumed to restore 1d8 hit points (or 1d4 mana points) per Challenge of the creature.
+Quintessence can be consumed by any creature that is not a construct or an ooze to restore 1d8 hit points (or 1d4 mana points) per Challenge Rating (or level) of the creature.
 This causes immense supernatural suffering for the creature, and releases it from the focus crystal.
-If resurrected, the target requires double the normal amount of rest for resurrection sickness.
+If later resurrected, the target requires double the normal amount of rest for resurrection sickness.

 Oozes and constructs cannot be affected by this spell.
-There are other mechanisms to release an imprisoned essence besides resurrections, such as the shaman’s release elementals ability for elemental gems.

 Special.
-If the spell is cast ritually, and if you expend double the normal mana cost, the target creature type suffers disadvantage to their saving throw, and any attempts to release the essence by contested rolls has disadvantage.
+If you cast the spell as a ritual, you may augment the seal by spending double the normal mana cost.
+An augmented seal is more difficult to escape; the target creature type suffers disadvantage to their saving throw, and any attempts to release the essence by contested rolls has disadvantage.